daddykev/stardust-distro/template/docs/getting-started.md

 # Getting Started with Stardust Distro 🚀

 Welcome to Stardust Distro!
 This guide will walk you through setting up your own professional, open-source music distribution platform.
-In about 15-20 minutes, you'll go from zero to a fully deployed system ready to deliver your music catalog to DSPs worldwide.
+In about 15-20 minutes, you'll go from zero to a fully deployed system ready to deliver.

 ## What is Stardust Distro?